xooniverse/televerse/README.md

 # Thank you ❤️

-Televerse is a powerful and easy-to-use library for building Telegram bots in TypeScript.
+Televerse is a powerful and easy-to-use library for building Telegram bots in Dart.
 With its fully typed interface and helpful helper methods, you can write clean, maintainable code that responds to messages and updates on Telegram.
 So, what are you waiting for?
 Start building your Telegram bot with Televerse today!